amynic/AINights/README.md

 Head to the Azure Portal Homepage.
 We are going to use Event Grid, a service that detects triggers in an Azure subscription (in our case, when a new blob is created in your Azure Storage account).
 Before we build with this - we must register it.

-Got to subscriptions in the left panel, select your subscription and find Resource Providers in the left pane.
+Go to subscriptions in the left panel, select your subscription and find Resource Providers in the left pane.
+If it's not in left panel, selct "All services" and find in here.
 Once the resource providers are listed - search "event" and select **Microsoft.EventGrid**.

 ![Register Event Grid](docs-images/subscriptions.JPG)